jsjolund/rafsine/README.md

 Rafsine is a [Computational Fluid Dynamics](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) (CFD) program which implements the [lattice Boltzmann method](https://en.wikipedia.org/wiki/Lattice_Boltzmann_methods) (LBM) for simulation of indoor air flows in real-time (or faster).
 Currently, the [Bhatnagar-Gross-Krook](https://en.wikipedia.org/wiki/Bhatnagar%E2%80%93Gross%E2%80%93Krook_operator) (BGK) particle collision algorithm is supported.
 [Large eddy simulation](https://en.wikipedia.org/wiki/Large_eddy_simulation) (LES) is used to model turbulent flows.

-The program was originally developed by Nicolas Delbosc during his Ph.D studies at the School of Mechanical Engineering at the University of Leeds, England.
-It was documented in his doctoral thesis "[Real-Time Simulation of Indoor Air Flow using the Lattice Boltzmann Method on Graphics Processing Unit](http://etheses.whiterose.ac.uk/13546/)".

 The lattice Boltzmann method is based on the concept of [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) and models the evolution of fluid properties on a regular 3D grid (also called a _lattice_).
 Fluids properties such as temperature and velocity are represented by _distribution functions_.
 These describe the probability of finding a particle with a specific temperature and velocity at a specific location on the grid.

 ## Requirements